Internet-Draft SCITT Architecture December 2024

 SCITT provides the following security guarantees:

-1. Statements made by Issuers about supply chain Artifacts are identifiable, authentic, and non-repudiable
+1. Statements made by Issuers about supply chain Artifacts are identifiable, can be authenticated, and once authenticated, are non-repudiable

 2. Statement provenance and history can be independently and consistently audited